neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 ## Keywords for Recap:

-git add ., git commit -m "cmsg", git status, git push, git restore ., ssh key, stage untracked files, committed files,
+git add ., git commit -m "add foo", git status, git push, git restore ., ssh key, stage untracked files, committed files,

 > These keywords are for the weekly summary on Fridays.
 We use the keywords to automatically